How to Become a Fishing Guide?

 So, good rods and reels last longer, besides it’s repairable and under warranty.
 Also with the boom in the fishing industry, anglers want to use the latest technology in equipment.
 The customer is much more informed these days, so don’t insult them with the cheap stuff.
 To help with start-up costs, most big companies like Bass Online have partnerships with many of the industry companies for deep discounts on many of the great products you will need.
 Everything from rain suits, rods, and reels and an array of lures companies.
 So again, why buy the cheap stuff?

 The life of a Fishing Guide, can you find HAPPINESS in doing this?

 Read on…learn more about the life of a fishing guide.

 Nearly everyone who gets into guiding knows how to catch fish, some better than others.
 Know, this only will get you so far.
 Again, if we were creating a ranking list, being an avid angler and knowing how to catch fish would be somewhere 3/4 of the way down the page of the priority list.

 For the first-timer, the best attribute is patience.
-We hired a Capt Mark which was a bartender, he loves people and they love him.
-Today he’s one of the most premiere requested fishing guides anywhere in the nation.
+We hired Capt Mark who was a bartender, he loves people and they love him.
+Today he’s one of the most premieres requested fishing guides anywhere in the nation.
 Being able to communicate with someone at any level is important in a conversation.
-This has nothing to do with your education, but more so communication skills, being patient, and being able to adapt to all different kinds of situations and people as they change daily.
+This has nothing to do with your education, but more so communication skills, patience, and being able to adapt to all different kinds of situations and people as they change daily.